CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Linux.md

 This will create a DB schema named `ccpd` for CIS-CAT Dashboard Pro data.

+**NOTE:** If your database server is not installed in the same machine as tomcat, make sure that your database user has privileges for remote access.
+Here is a SQL statement to enable access for the remote user:

+	GRANT ALL ON *.* TO <user>@'<tomcat_server_IP>' IDENTIFIED BY '<password>';

+For more details, refer to [this article](https://support.rackspace.com/how-to/mysql-connect-to-your-database-remotely/)

 ### Java 8 ###
 Because CIS-CAT Pro Dashboard is a java-based application, members will need to ensure that java is installed.